dwyl/ateam-proposal/README.md

 ## Next steps

-First, F&C must vote on this proposal.
+First, F&C *people* must vote on this proposal.

 If it goes ahead, we would need to bring in 1 full time person at market rate for at least 1 month to help with:
 + Research on clients, organisational models and the many open questions that will come up in the coming days/weeks such as 'What is the best CRM system to use or should we build one ourselves?'